aryaethn/Privacy-Preserving-Account-Recovery/erc-xxxx.md

 ### Why a New ERC Is Needed
 1. **On-chain, self-custodial recovery** must preserve privacy while integrating with existing Ethereum account models.
 2. **Zero-knowledge proofs** now allow proving knowledge of recovery secrets without revealing them.
-3. **EIP-7702 and EIP-7864** make cost-effective, succinct account modification feasible.
-4. A **standard interface** is required to ensure wallet and verifier interoperability.
+3. A **standard interface** is required to ensure wallet and verifier interoperability.

 ---